-Document-chasing AI workflows for UK service businesses
+Human-controlled AI agents for UK service businesses

 For document-heavy service teams that spend too much time chasing clients, suppliers, applicants, landlords, tenants, brokers, contractors, or internal teams for the same missing information.

-Mach Lilies' primary implementation focus is currently Quiet Quarter for accountancy and bookkeeping practices.
+Mach Lilies' primary implementation focus is Quiet Quarter for accountancy and bookkeeping practices.
 We also consider selected document-heavy workflows in other UK service businesses where the process is repeatable, safe, and measurable.

 Most document chasing breaks in the same places.